Use single sign-on (SSO) with Splunk

 splunkd).
 Splunk's SSO implementation currently supports IIS and Apache HTTP proxies.

-How authentication is handled
+How Splunk handles authentication

 Splunk's SSO implementation expects that your user authentication is handled outside of Splunk by a web proxy.
 The web proxy server must be configured to authenticate against your external authentication system.
 Once a user has been authenticated by the proxy, the proxy must insert the authenticated user's username as a

 REMOTE_USER header in all HTTP requests forwarded to Splunk Web.